rust-lang/rust-wiki-backup/Note-Building-Rust-Before-0.8-on-Windows-Systems.md

-**Please note that this is a in-progress and temporary guide only intended for versions of Rust before 0.8 on Windows systems.**
+**Please note that this is an in-progress and temporary guide only intended for versions of Rust before 0.8 on Windows systems.**

 This temporary guide will cover building Rust < 0.8 on a Windows system through MSYS & MinGW using gcc 4.8 .